 Treatment and prognosis

 Compared to glioblastomas, there are relatively few trials looking at treatment regimens for anaplastic astrocytoma 3.
 General principles are the same, however, with surgical resection when possible being the treatment of choice with or without subsequent radiotherapy and/or chemotherapy.
 This depends on the treating clinician's preference, the degree of resection, patient demographics and whether or not the tumour has recurred.

-As is the case with everything about anaplastic astrocytomas, prognosis is also intermediate between low grade astrocytomas and glioblastomas.
+As is the case with everything about anaplastic astrocytomas, the prognosis is also intermediate between low-grade astrocytomas and glioblastomas.
 Typically patients succumb to their tumour in 2-3 years, often with transformation into a glioblastoma 4.

 The differential, given the heterogeneous and variable appearance of these tumours, is relatively wide and includes: